ramoures/express-react-ssr/README.md

 2. Edit the `.env` for your required defined configuration.
 3. Add or edit your required routers in `React/router.jsx`.
 4. See `Express/routes/Router.mjs` and edit similar to `React/router.jsx` routes.
-5. Add new or edit your required controller in `Express/controllers`.
+5. Add new or edit your required controller mjs file in `Express/controllers`.

 > [!IMPORTANT]
 >